Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 <details><summary><i>Instructions to run a Hub Certificate sample:</i></summary>
 <p>

 1. In your Azure IoT Hub, add a new device using a self-signed certificate.
 See [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-security-x509-get-started#create-an-x509-device-for-your-iot-hub) for further instruction, with one exception--**DO NOT** select X.509 CA Signed as the authentication type.
 Select **X.509 Self-Signed**.
-For the Thumbprint, use the recently generated fingerprint noted at the bottom of the `generate_certificate.ps1` output.
-(It is also placed in a file named `fingerprint.txt` for your convenience).
+For the Thumbprint, use the recently generated fingerprint, which has also been placed in the file `fingerprint.txt`.

 2. Set the following environment variables: